hud9925/Silver-Carp-Population-Model/README.md

 # Silver Carp Population Model

 ## Overview
-This project simulates the potential establishment and growth of the invasive Silver Carp (*Hypophthalmichthys molitrix*) populations across various Great Lakes.
+This project simulates the potential establishment and growth of the invasive Silver Carp (*Hypophthalmichthys molitrix*) populations across the Great Lakes.
 Using a stage-structured model, the simulation predicts how the carp population might grow under different environmental conditions over a 20-year period.

 ## Features